EasyScience/EasyApp/EXAMPLES.md

 #### VS Code (_alternative to Qt Creator_)

+VS Code is an alternative IDE to Qt Creator.
+It has a syntax highlighting plugin for QML code, but lacks some of the unique features of Qt Creator mentioned above to make QML development easier.

 * Download an install VS Code
 * Add the python extension
 * Rename the folder `vscode` to `.vscode`.
 The `launch.json` file will then be read by VS Code
 * Select any python file in the repo and choose the desired python environment

 ## How to run